 Nests and Names

 If you've attended a Refuge Eagle Tour, you may have heard your guide call the nests (and maybe even the birds!) by name.
-The map to your left will serve as a guide to show you where these nests are located on the main complex.
+The map below will serve as a guide to show you where these nests are located on the main complex.
 The blue stars on the map are neighboring nests that are not on refuge property, just for your information.
 Two of these are located at Magee Marsh Wildlife Area which is open to the public.

 Your Virtual Guide

 Becky Traxler got into birding after joining Ottawa National Wildlife Refuge volunteer Tom Furry on an Eagle Tour.
 After that spark, she started volunteering herself at Ottawa National Wildlife Refuge.
 Since 2014, she has served dual volunteer roles with the U.S. Fish and Wildlife Service and the Friends group.Becky has been very willing to take on any job we throw her way.
 She helps out at special events and leads some of Ottawa’s bus tours during the Biggest Week.
 She also works the front desk at the Visitor Center on Sundays and Tuesdays and enjoys shopping for new merchandise for the Rookery Nature Store.
 She loves to direct visitors towards finding their target bird species.
 Becky takes great pride in introducing new people to the refuge (and in keeping Ottawa’s staff well fed with yummy treats!)
 As if all of that were not enough, she has even started leading the Eagle Tours where her interest was first sparked.

 A big part of leading Eagle Tours involves knowledge of these raptors, so in her free time Becky keeps tabs on all of the eagles.
 She watches their nests, tracking where old ones fall and new ones are built as well as how many chicks hatch from each in the spring time.
 Her work as a nest monitor helps keep the refuge biology team up to date on Ottawa’s 18+ pairs of eagles.